 Larry Williams was allegedly involved in drug dealing and prostitution before and throughout his career in music.
 Pushing drugs and ladies of the night apparently brought him greater riches than his inventive and vibrant recordings.
 That’s tragic as the criminal life probably led to his mysterious death in 1980.
 Not tragic but still unfortunate is that the world of rock and roll did not benefit from a Larry Williams fully focused on his music.

 On his recording of “Bad Boy,” Williams gave it less of a rocking edge than he did on “Dizzy Miss Lizzie,” “Slow Down” or “She Said Yeah.”
 He chose to play up the comedic elements of the song, creating a performance similar in style to The Coasters.
-His “Bad Boy” is entertaining but not as compelling as what might have been expected.
+Williams knew he had conjured a good story and he had a good time telling it.

-The Beatles recorded their version of “Bad Boy” on May 10, 1965, the same day they recorded “Dizzy Miss Lizzie.”
+The Beatles recorded their version of “Bad Boy” on May 10, 1965, the same day they recorded “Dizzy Miss Lizzy.”
 As on the group’s other two Williams covers, John Lennon sings lead.
 George Harrison plays a crisp lead guitar, very much in front, but blending nicely with Lennon’s rhythm guitar.
-Neither Lennon’s singing nor Harrison’s lead guitar are as intense as their performances on “Dizzy Miss Lizzie,” but The Beatles still deliver a solid rocker.
+Neither Lennon’s singing nor Harrison’s lead guitar are as intense as their performances on “Dizzy Miss Lizzy,” but the Beatles still deliver a solid rocker.
 Lennon does a fine job in telling the story of the bad boy and seems amused when he exhorts, “Now, Junior, behave yourself ” at the end of each verse.
-Actually, Junior may have been a lost cause, but on May 10, 1965, The Beatles’ studio behavior earned an A plus.
+Actually, Junior may have been a lost cause, but on May 10, 1965, the Beatles’ studio behavior earned an A plus.